brittanymflowers/squishmallow-math/user-stories/phase-6-polish.md

 - **NEW:** Enhanced math problem display with high contrast white background and bold text
 - **NEW:** Fixed button accessibility with proper colors and clear icons
 - **NEW:** Beautiful rainbow background gradient that stays fixed during scrolling
+- **NEW:** Replaced all emojis with modern Lucide icons for a sleek, professional look

 ---